After a decades-long career as an auto mechanic, mesothelioma threw a wrench into Art’s retirement — but he wasn’t slowing down just yet.

 Taking a Detour for Treatment

 When doctors confirmed his mesothelioma diagnosis, they gave Art a prognosis of just 6 months to a year — news that hit Art, Jan, and their children hard.
-But with his wife’s encouragement, Art fought back.
+But with his wife’s encouragement, Art decided to fight back.

 “I survived mesothelioma because of my wife talking me into getting treatment, which I wasn’t going to do.”

 He endured chemotherapy sessions every three weeks, followed by days of recovery due to fatigue and dietary side effects.
-His doctors were honest: the treatments wouldn’t cure him but might slow down the cancer’s spread.
+His doctors were honest about how it seemed to be going: the treatments wouldn’t cure him but might slow down the cancer’s spread.

 Unfortunately, adding immunotherapy to Art’s treatment plan worsened his side effects, leaving his throat so irritated that swallowing solid foods became nearly impossible.